Australia's Star Entertainment to defend class action over 'deceptive conduct' - NewsBreak

 Australia's Star Entertainment to defend class action over 'deceptive conduct'

-March 30 (Reuters) - Australia's Star Entertainment Group (SGR.AX) faces a class action over allegations that it failed to comply with disclosure requirements, the company said on Wednesday, amid a public inquiry into the group's casino operations in Sydney.
+(Reuters) - Australia’s Star Entertainment Group faces a class action over allegations that it failed to comply with disclosure requirements, the company said on Wednesday, amid a public inquiry into the group’s casino operations in Sydney.

 The lawsuit claimed Star Entertainment had engaged in “misleading or deceptive conduct” between March 29, 2016 and March 16, 2022 about its systems, controls, operations and regulatory risks in Australia, the casino operator said in a statement.